AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

      gprinstall --uninstall myapp

 Note that GPRinstall does not deal with dependencies between projects.
+Also GPRinstall in uninstall mode does not need nor use information in the installed project.
+This is because the project may not be present anymore and many different project scenario may have been installed.
+So when uninstalling GPRinstall just use the manifest file (whose name is the install name) information.

 .. _Switches_for_GPRinstall: